EFisherWX/QGIS-Custom-Counties-Map/README.md

 # QGIS Custom Counties Map

 Find all of the necessary files to a custom counties map QGIS.
-Intended for use with the 'Make A Custom Counties Map in QGIS' tutorial on YouTube.
+Intended for use with the 'Make A Custom County Shapefile in QGIS' tutorial on YouTube.

 Tutorial Link: https://youtu.be/dQagl13sdno